 Charles Edward Horsley, Concerto for Violin and Orchestra in D minor, opus 29 (1849), edited by Richard Divall is the first publication in the Australiana series.

 Editions published by the Centre for the Study of Australian Music are exclusively available for purchase through Lyrebird Press.

 Editions of early music in the Éditions de l’Oiseau-Lyre tradition and beyond.

-Michel’Angelo Vella (1710-92)—24 Sonatas for 3 Transverse Flutes without Bass (Vol 1: Sonatas 1-6), edited by Richard Divall.
-The first of 4 volumes of 6 sonatas by the 18th-century Maltese composer and priest.
+Michel’Angelo Vella (1710-92) — 24 Sonatas for 3 Transverse Flutes without Bass, edited by Richard Divall.
+Four volumes of six sonatas by the 18th-century Maltese composer and priest.

-Wholesale enquiries or requests for orchestral materials should be made direct to the publisher firstname.lastname@example.org.
+Wholesale enquiries should be made direct to the publisher firstname.lastname@example.org.

 Destiny: The Extraordinary Career of Pianist Eileen Joyce by David Tunley, Victoria Rogers and Cyrus Meher-Homji

 Tuning the antipodes: Battles for performing pitch in Melbourne by Simon Purtell (AMR 15, 2016)

 Australia's Music: Themes of a New Society (2nd edn 2016), by Roger Covell

 Selected Letters of G.W.L.
 Marshall-Hall edited by Suzanne Robinson